canmom/canmom.github.io/fiction/undefinedbehaviour.md

 ---

-Violet is not alone.
+But Violet is not alone.
 There is someone behind her, a tall East Asian woman in a heavy coat who I can best describe as 'pointy'.
 She keeps looking back, furtive, along the street.
 Her breath mists.

 Get them inside.
 No kitchen table, so me and Violet's mysterious friend end up sitting on my air mattress, Violet of course in this new wheelchair.
 I still have my kettle so I set it to boil, sat incongruously in the middle of the carpet I'd spent the day cleaning.

 "Violet, I... hey."
-I manage.
-"Hi...
+I manage. "<i>Hi</i>...
 Long time no see."

 Violet looks at me with...
 I mean, what are you supposed to read, here?
 Pain... affection?
 That's what I want to imagine in her face.
 No, that isn't it.
 More than anything she looks *exhausted*.